Handling of the use of biofuels on ships

 FAME is a fuel in which various issues may arise over time; so, it is important to take appropriate countermeasures and use the biofuel up as soon as possible.

-(2) Consult with the engine and fuel supply systems manufacturer about the suitability of the biofuel.
+Prior to using biofuels, it is recommended to consult with the engine and fuel supply system manufacturer about the suitability of biofuel and the necessity of modifications/adjustments for equipment.

 For any questions about biofuels, please contact:NIPPON KAIJI KYOKAI (ClassNK)